Verdecelulandres/Random-Quote-Machine/README.md

 https://www.freecodecamp.org/learn/front-end-development-libraries/front-end-development-libraries-projects/build-a-random-quote-machine

-This is teh first project to get the certification.
+This is the first project to get the certification.

 <------------------------------SOURCES-------------------------------------->